prafulmhrjn/SimpleCalculator/README.md

 # Simple Calculator

 # Introduction
-A simple calculator can be used to do basic calculations like adding, subtracting, multiplying and dividing.
+A simple calculator can be used to do basic arithmetic calculations like adding, subtracting, multiplying and dividing.

 # Features